Penn State Mont Alto

 In 2021, 672 students were enrolled at the campus.
+In May 2025, the Board of Trustees of Pennsylvania State University announced the closure of seven of its twenty regional Commonwealth campuses after the Spring 2027 semester, including Penn State Mont Alto.

 History

 Pennsylvania State Forest Academy

 Joseph Rothrock, an explorer, botanist and medical doctor founded the academy to train men for service in the state forests.
 In May 1903, Samuel W. Pennypacker, governor of Pennsylvania, established the Pennsylvania State Forest Academy in Mont Alto.
 With the precipitous closure of the New York State College of Forestry at Cornell in the same month, the new Pennsylvania school became one of three forestry schools in the nation, along with Yale and Biltmore.
 George Wirt, the academy's first administrator, patterned the curriculum after curricula in Germany.
 All first year students were required to bring a horse with them to the academy until the late 1920s.
 The horses were used to fight forest fires in the Michaux State Forest.
 The nation's first academically trained African American forester, Ralph E. Brock, graduated from the academy in 1906 as a member of the first graduating class.

 The yearbook of the Pennsylvania State Forest Academy was called "The Oak Leaf".
 It was published in 1914, 1920, 1923 and 1927, and may now be viewed online through the Pennsylvania State University Libraries along with other items documenting the history of this campus.

 Merger with Penn State

 In 1929 the Forest Academy merged with Pennsylvania State University, establishing Penn State Mont Alto.
 Students were adamantly opposed to the merger, and they protested by hanging two state officials in effigy.

-The campus closed from 1943 to 1946 because the students and faculty were fighting in WWII.

-In 1963, Penn State Mont Alto became a Penn State campus.
+The campus closed from 1943 to 1946 because the students and faculty were fighting in WWII.In 1963, Penn State Mont Alto became a Penn State campus.
 In 1997, Mont Alto joined the Commonwealth College, and began to offer baccalaureate degrees.

+Closure

+On May 22, 2025 the Board of Trustees of Pennsylvania State University announced the closure of seven of its twenty regional Commonwealth campuses, including Penn State Mont Alto.
+Enrollment had dropped to 613 students as of Fall 2024, a 51% decline from its peak and a drop of 35% in the past ten years.
+There were 4 other colleges within 30 mi of the campus, which was the only Penn State campus slated for closure with on-campus housing.
+In Fall 2024, the occupancy rate for on-campus housing was 40%, lowest of all of the Penn State 12 campuses originally considered for closure.
+In fiscal 2024, financial losses for campus were $3.0 million, and the campus had $32.2 million in deferred maintenance (or $53,000 per student).
+Penn State Mont Alto will close after the Spring 2027 semester.
+Current students, faculty and staff will be offered support as the campus transitions to closure over a two-year period.